Canary Island Date Palm (Phoenix canariensis) Care Indoors, Propagation and Common Problems

 Toxicity

-The foliage of Canary Island Date Palm is non-toxic to both humans and pets as indicated by ASPCA.
+The foliage in Canary Island Date Palm Tree is non-toxic to both humans and pets as indicated by ASPCA.

 Related Plants

-Canary Island Date Palm is closely related to Phoenix roebelenii (Pygmy Date Palm).
+Canary Island Date Palm is closely related to Phoenix roebelenii (Pygmy Date Palm) and Phoenix dactylifera, the true date palm.

 Where to Buy

-Canary Island Date Palm (Phoenix canariensis) requires bright, indirect light, warm and humid conditions and moderately moist, well drained soil that is rich in organic matter coupled with monthly feeding during the growing season.
+Canary Island Date Palm prefers bright indirect light (filtered light), average warmth of 15-260C, moderate humidity of 55-65% and moderately moist, well drained, all purpose soil that is rich in organic matter coupled with monthly feeding during the growing season.

 Light Requirements

-Turn the pot regularly to ensure that the palm receives light on all sides for uniform growth.
+Turn the pot regularly to ensure that the palm receives light on all sides for uniform growth as well as prevent lopsided growth.

 Watering

-Water Canary Island Date Palm thoroughly until water runs through the drainage hole and allow the top 2-3 inch of soil to dry out between waterings.
+Water your Canary Island Date Palm thoroughly until water runs through the drainage hole and allow the top 2-3 inches of soil to dry out between waterings.

 Lessen watering in the cold season as growth is minimal to maintain the soil slightly moist but do not allow the soil to dry out completely.

-Use chlorine-free water for watering; like all palms, Pineapple Palm is sensitive to chlorine and other chemicals dissolved in water.
+Use chlorine-free water for watering.
+Like all palms, Pineapple Palm is sensitive to chlorine and other chemicals dissolved in water.
+Ensure that the water is at room temperature to avoid shocking this tropical plant.

 Avoid getting the base of the palm wet to prevent rotting.
-Do not allow Canary Island Date Palm to sit in soggy soil as it may lead to root-rot disease and eventual death of the palm.
+Do not allow the palm to sit in soggy soil as it may lead to root-rot and eventual death of the palm.

 Temperature and Humidity

-Canary Island Date Palm requires an average warmth with a minimum of 120C to thrive.
-If the temperature is comfortable for you it is ideal for this Palm.
+Canary Island Date Palm requires an average warmth of 15-260C to thrive.
+If the temperature is comfortable for you it is ideal for this palm.
+Keep it away from cold drafts to avoid sudden changes in temperatures as they may result in stunted growth and brown leaf tips.

 Fertilizer

 Feed Canary Island Date Palm monthly with a balanced, liquid fertilizer during the growing period to encourage a lush growth.
-Stop feeding during the cold season as growth is minimal at this time.
+Stop feeding in the cold season as growth is minimal at this time.

 To prevent fertilizer build up which is indicated by leaf burn and brown spots, regularly flush the soil.
 Run a stream of water through the soil until water comes out through the drainage hole.
 Allow the stream of water to run for some time and repeat the process several times.